2010 UCF Knights football team: South Dakota

 UCF hosted South Dakota, becoming the FCS squad's first-ever FBS opponent.

 In a match that analysts said might determine whether or not quarterback Rob Calabrese would get the team for his senior year, he rose to the challenge, throwing 12-of-15 for 176 yards and a touchdown.
 Jonathan Davis rushed for 107 yards on 20 carries with a touchdown, and A.J.
 Guyton caught 8 passes for 120 yards and a touchdown.
-The team never turned the ball over, and didn't suffer a three-and-out.
+The team never turned the ball over, and did not suffer a three-and-out.
 It proved to be UCF's largest margin of victory yet in a season opener.

 True freshman quarterback Jeff Godfrey was brought in for the 4th quarter, when the game was already in hand, and led a touchdown drive of his own, passing 6-of-7 for 65 yards.